LoseYourself/swagger-spring-boot/README.md

-# swagger-spring-boot
+# Swagger integration with Spring Boot
-Swagger integration with Spring Boot
+Swagger Spring-Boot-Starter will help you use Swagger with Spring Boot